 Maybe you’ve heard of the term NLP Practitioner but you’re unsure of what it actually means.
 Below you will find clarity and understanding of what an NLP Practitioner is and what they do.

 So what is an NLP Practitioner?

-Neuro-Linguistic Programming (NLP) is the practice of studying and understanding the ways in which people think and feel; as well as the structure behind their behaviours and language.
-It enables NLP Practitioners to follow a certain methodology that enables them to understand how people organise their thinking and feelings based on the way in which information is filtered, perceived and absorbed from on the world around them.
+Neuro-Linguistic Programming (NLP) is the practice of studying and understanding the ways in which we think, feel and communicate, as well as the structure behind our behaviours and language.
+It enables NLP Practitioners – the people who study NLP – to follow a methodology that enables the Practitioner to understand how we organise our thinking and feelings based on the way in which we filter, perceive and absorb information from the world around us.

 What Does an NLP Practitioner Do?